OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

 ## 🔍 &nbsp; Variable scope

-Variables introduced by NOT EXISTS remain unbound when the rule-body infers new facts as the patterns don't exist.
+Variables introduced by NOT EXISTS remain unbound when the rule body infers new facts as the patterns don't exist.

 Therefore, the scope of these variables must be local to the negation atom.
 They can share the names of a variables in the wider body without sharing a binding.